 We recommend doubling this recipe.
 You’ll love having leftovers.

-3-4 medium Florida peaches, peeled and cut in sections
+- 3-4 medium Florida peaches, peeled and cut into sections

 Cobbler Mixture (Wet and Dry Ingredients)